 When striving to create a supportive and enriching environment, parents shouldn’t underestimate the value of spontaneity.
 There are many things parents can do after their teen returns home to show caring and commitment to their recovery.
 Taking time out of your day to randomly send a text message, go on an outing, or simply sit down to watch TV together can help your teen feel cared for, while contributing to a sense of normalcy.

-As teens transition back to their daily routines after youth drug rehab, after alcohol rehab, or after teen depression rehab, they may struggle to avoid relapse and familiar emotional triggers.
+As teens transition back to their daily routines after substance use or teen depression treatment, they may struggle to avoid relapse and familiar emotional triggers.
 The stress of changing environments may cause students to revert to harmful behaviors.
 Thus, parents must be prepared to help teens adjust, with understanding and support.

 Do your best not to be discouraged, and understand that minor setbacks are not an indication that treatment was ineffective.
 Rather, such setbacks are a normal part of the transition process as teens learn to manage their mental health more independently.